Jump to section

 What’s more, within a coaching session, a leader can role-play and practice coaching with a business coach.
 This leads to higher and higher levels of coaching competency and confidence.
 In time, a leader’s ability to coach well can directly impact the bottom line and overall company health.

 Here are some other benefits that result from effective business coaching:

-Boosting revenues and increasing market share are the main reasons leaders seek out business coaches.
-Not only can business coaches navigate the complexities of a financial spreadsheet, they can also work with leaders to explore and remove limiting beliefs.
-The combination can result in exponential growth and direct impact to the bottom line.
+- Revenue growth: Boosting revenue and increasing market share are the main reasons leaders seek out business coaches.
+Not only can business coaches navigate the complexities of a financial spreadsheet, but they can also work with leaders to explore and remove limiting beliefs.
+The combination can result in exponential growth and a direct impact on the bottom line.

-One of the greatest traits of a strong executive or business owner is the ability to bounce back from even the biggest of setbacks.
+- Resilience: One of the greatest traits of a strong executive or business owner is the ability to bounce back from even the biggest of setbacks.
 That’s why business coaches teach an array of resilience-building strategies, like positive psychology and challenging negative assumptions.
-In addition, business coaches are available real time for client support and guidance during corporate emergencies.

-Many business coaches are not only trained coaching experts, they’ve also served on the frontlines as company leaders.
+- Leadership: Many business coaches are not only trained coaching experts, they’ve also served on the front as company leaders.
 Consequently, they are a unique leadership partner who can serve as a mirror to executives expanding their skills.
-Also, once gaps and weaknesses are identified, a business coach can help foster the development of personal leadership brands, executive presence, and authenticity.

-Building an executive leadership team is more art than science.
-First, there’s identifying the holes in an organization that need to be filled in order to drive expansion.
+Team-building: Building an executive leadership team is more art than science.
+First, there’s identifying the holes in an organization that need to be filled to drive expansion.
 Second, and more importantly, there’s pulling together the right chemistry of people who will respect, challenge, and complement each other.
 Business coaches can provide counsel on both issues, and even meet with prospective executive hires to determine fit and skill.
-Additionally, a business coach’s scope can be expanded to include succession planning, and attracting and retaining top talent.

 Is business coaching a “must have?”